zsiki/GeoEasy/doc/reference_guide.rst

 ....

 The area of a polygon can be calculated.
-Beside the area the perimeter and side length are displayed in *Calulation results* window.
+Beside the area the perimeter and side lengths are displayed in *Calulation results* window.
 There is a tool in the graphic window, where you can mark points by the mouse.